bcgov/aps-infra-platform/documentation/reference/plugins/gwa-ip-anonymity.md

 # GWA IP Anonymity

-## Use Cases
+## Use cases

 A user's IP address is considered part of PII (Personally Identifiable Information).
 This is a custom plugin that was created to mask the last segment of the IP address before it is sent to the Upstream Service.

 ## Example